 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-In this jungle adventure/exploitation movie that shows, as the title promises, a woman tied up and sacrificed by superstitions savages, a white man hunting animals for zoos and circuses named Samson goes to a house where his friend and daughter live and they invite him to wash up before lunch.
+white man hunting animals for zoos and circuses named Samson goes to a house where his friend and daughter live and they invite him to wash up before lunch.
 When he pours some water into a bowl, a frog falls out of the pitcher, then a parrot jumps into the water bowl for a bath.
 When he reaches into a basket for a towel, he finds a Boa Constrictor.
 Instead of fearing the snake or killing it, he just picks it up and sets it on the edge of the table, saying "That's no way to treat a guest."
 I liked this guy immediately.
+Anyone else would have stomped it to death with his boots.